-In Tables 3 to 5, we list detailed costs in terms of materials and for all the various parts of Items 2 through 5, which are the main hardware contributions of the Canadian portion of the CSUNS collaboration and of TRIUMF to the project.
-Additionally, the tables display human resource requirements (in the tables listed in person-months) which we explain when describing Item 6 "Engineering, Design, and Technical Human Resources".
+In Tables 3 to 5, we list detailed materials costs and for all the various parts of Items 2 through 5, which are the main hardware contributions of the Canadian portion of the CSUNS collaboration (through CFI) and of TRIUMF to the project.
+Additionally, the tables display human resource requirements (listed in person-months) which we explain when describing Item 6 "Engineering, Design, and Technical Human Resources".